13th ICC MENA Conference on International Arbitration

 FULL TIME in-House Counsel and Government representatives may attend the conference free of charge.
 LIMITED SPACES AVAILABLE.

 Group rates: Register 5 persons from the same company and pay for 4.
+Full time Academics may benefit from a 20% discount.

 Please contact ICCGlobalEvents@iccwbo.org for more details